 Sonnet: Architecture

-From Hwomely Rhymes: A Second Collection of Poems in the Dorset Dialect (1859)
+From Hwomely Rhymes: A Second Collection of

 My Orcha'd in Linden Lea